Search

 - Absentee Owners Fear Money Being Spent Without Oversight

-- We Can't See the Gym for the Workout Equipment
+- We Can't See the Forest for the Trees: Portfolio-Level Blind Spots and Pattern Recognition

 In a UK portfolio case study, an owner with five properties had “long-standing maintenance issues” at many sites, but none were catastrophic on their own.
 Because each issue looked minor and local, they were never prioritized—until tenant churn, unpaid rent, and rising maintenance costs showed up portfolio-wide.